How to install WordPress on your hosting

 .
 Log in using the username and password you set during the installation.

-That's it!
-You've successfully installed WordPress using Softaculous, and you can now start building your website.
+That is it.
+You have installed WordPress using Softaculous, and you can now start building your website.

 Manual installation